hasura/graphql-engine/graphql/manual/getting-started/run-engine/index.rst

   :target: https://heroku.com/deploy?template=https://github.com/karthikvt26/heroku-push

 .. note::
-   This will setup an instance of Postgres, an instance of Hasura GraphQL engine, and link the two on `Heroku
+   This will setup an instance of Postgres linked to an instance of Hasura GraphQL engine on `Heroku
    <https://www.heroku.com/platform>`_ 's free tier.

 You can also run the Hasura GraphQL engine anywhere else using Docker.